 - Section 47-2-26 of the act governing the operation of the System provides that as an aid to the Board in adopting service and mortality tables, the actuary will prepare an experience investigation at least once in each five-year period.
 The last experience investigation was prepared for the five-year period ending June 30, 2019 and based on the results of the investigation various assumptions and methods were revised and adopted by the Board on December 17, 2020.
 The next experience investigation will be prepared for the period July 1, 2019 through June 30, 2024. - 2.
-The following table shows the estimated gain or loss from various factors that resulted in a decrease of \$29,806,804 in the unfunded actuarial accrued liability (UAAL) from \$195,565,762 to \$165,758,958 during the fiscal year ending June 30, 2021. - 3.
-The breakdown of the major reasons for the 29,806.8 thousand decrease in the UAAL are as follows: - The return on the actuarial value of assets was greater than the assumed rate of 7.30% resulting in a gain of \$47,877.0 thousand due to valuation asset growth. - There was a decrease in the UAAL of \$3,656.7 thousand because the accrued liability contribution was greater than the interest on the prior year UAAL.
-This occurred due to the level dollar funding method used to amortize the UAAL (more payment applied to principal balance). - There was a gain for pensioner mortality of \$5,890.6 thousand, meaning that there were more deaths during the past fiscal year than expected. - There was also a gain of \$1,604.1 thousand for the net impact of actual COLAs provided to members versus what was expected for the year. - These gains were partially offset by a \$12,742.1 thousand increase in the UAAL due to the change in the assumed rate of return from 7.30% to 7.20%, and also by a \$14,281.2 thousand increase in the UAAL due to the change in the monthly benefit accrual rate from \$15.50 to \$15.75. - There was a small loss of \$337.8 thousand due to the actual experience of turnover and retirements versus what was expected for the year.
+The following table shows the estimated gain or loss from various factors that resulted in a decrease of \$20,096,600 in the unfunded actuarial accrued liability (UAAL) from \$165,758,958 to \$145,662,358 during the fiscal year ending June 30, 2022. - 3.
+The breakdown of the major reasons for the \$20,096.6 thousand decrease in the UAAL are as follows: - The return on the actuarial value of assets was greater than the assumed rate of 7.20% resulting in a decrease in the UAAL of \$7,079.0 thousand due to valuation asset growth. - There was a decrease in the UAAL of \$8,706.7 thousand because the accrued liability contribution was greater than the interest on the prior year UAAL.
+This occurred due to the level dollar funding method used to amortize the UAAL (more payment applied to principal balance). - There was also a decrease in the UAAL for pensioner mortality of \$6,977.5 thousand, meaning that there were more deaths during the past fiscal year than expected. - The net impact of actual COLAs provided to members versus what was expected for the year resulted in a decrease in the UAAL of \$10,225.3 thousand. - Finally, there was a decrease in the UAAL of \$4,481.5 thousand due to the actual experience of turnover and retirements versus what was expected for the year. - Partially offsetting these decreases to the UAAL was an increase in the UAAL of \$14,923.4 thousand due to the change in the monthly benefit accrual rate from \$15.75 to \$16.00.